AMSC22-23/Neural_Nets-Bettonte-Lacagnina-Lentini/README.md

 To save the results produced by the benchmark, it is necessary to add the flag  `-benchmark_out=filename` when running the executable.
 > [!NOTE]
-> Save the output files in the report directory in order to plot them with the [plotting.py](https://github.com/AMSC22-23/Neural_Nets-Bettonte-Lacagnina-Lentini/blob/main/src/plotting.py) script.
+> Save the output files in the **reports** directory in order to plot them with the [plotting.py](https://github.com/AMSC22-23/Neural_Nets-Bettonte-Lacagnina-Lentini/blob/main/src/plotting.py) script.

 ## Reporting results
-The JSON files in the **report** directory contain the results produced by Google Benchmark coming from our testing.
+The JSON files in the **reports** directory contain the results produced by Google Benchmark coming from our testing.
 The naming convention we adopted is
 `
 reportXYZ.json